talubich/hedera-keygen-java/README.md

 ## Generate a new key pair

-Choose which key index you'd like to generate a key for, -1 is the defaul used by the java sdk while the mobile wallet uses index 0.
+Choose which key index you'd like to generate a key for, -1 is the default used by the java sdk (v0.2.x) while the mobile wallet and java sdk (0.3.x) uses index 0.

 You may optionally provide a seed if you do not trust your operating system's entropy. *Note, the same seed always returns the same key pair.
 The seed must be 64 hex encoded bytes.*